 *Please see the South Park Family School Code of Conduct for more detailed information.

 South Park has students and staff with severe allergies.
-Fish and nuts are the greatest concern.
+Shellfish and all types of nuts (peanuts and tree nuts) and uncooked dairy products are the greatest concern.
 For some students, these foods cause an anaphylaxis reaction which could result in death.
 We also have a number of families who are gluten intolerant.
-When preparing lunches, we strongly encourage the use of alternatives to peanut or nut butters, and we recommend not sending raw nuts or fish in lunches.
-Please consider severe anaphylaxis allergies when sending in treats to share for birthdays and discuss this with your classroom teacher ahead of time.
-We also ask that you do not include nuts or fish in other school events such as bake sales.
+When preparing lunches, we strongly encourage the use of alternatives to peanut or nut butters, and we ask that you avoid sending peanuts, all types of tree nuts and shellfish.

-*For classrooms with severe allergy concerns, students with allergens in their lunch may be asked to eat at a specific table / desk.
-Our supervisors and custodians will have specific cleaning tasks for these rooms and furniture to try to reduce exposure and risk.
+*For classrooms with severe allergy concerns, students with allergens in their lunch will be asked to eat at a specific table / desk.
+Our supervisors and custodians will have specific cleaning tasks for these rooms and furniture to reduce exposure and risk.

 Please visit School District #61’s Healthy, Safe and Caring Schools webpage for information on anaphylaxis training, childhood diseases and ailments.